mathieu-aubin/xtinypng-cli/README.md

 ## Preamble

 To use xTinyPNG CLI, you need an API key for TinyPNG.
-You can get one at [https://tinypng.com/developers](https://tinypng.com/developers).
+You can get one from [_TinyPNG's Website_](https://tinypng.com/developers).

 ## Usage